 Let’s do a simple experiment to get this clarified:

 At this very moment as you are reading this article, become aware of all the sounds around you.
 In other words, give your full attention to your hearing.
 You will now start to hear all the sounds that you did not hear before.
+For example, sound of the fan or A/C running, sounds of electronic equipment, sound of birds, insects, vehicles etc.

 This is because your brain was processing all these sounds as usual but your consciousness was not focused on these sounds.
 Your attention/consciousness was focused on your thoughts and some important environmental inputs like text on your computer’s monitor and its interpretation as you read this article.